imarinov77/aws-k8s/README.md

-update secret.tf with your access_key and secret
+update secret.tf with your access_key and secret adn uncomment lines

 terraform init